DOUBLE MITTENS by Roni Knutson

 Thumb opening

-Manually knit 2 rows of waste yarn on 12 (13) left edge needles and then place these needles in hold (D) position.
-Put carriage in hold (Russell Levers to I) and knit 1 row to the left on working needles.
+Manually knit 2 rows of waste yarn on 12 (13) left edge needles and then place these needles in hold (D position).
+Put carriage to hold (Russell Levers to I) and knit 1 row to the left on working needles.
 Place marker on right side of work with waste yarn and then knit 1 row back to the right.
 Return carriage to regular knitting (Russell Levers to II) and continue to knit across all needles.
-(Thanks Donna ;))

 Lining continued